Thierry-Dumont/RKkit/README.md

     Problems by Hairer and Wanner 5HW),
 3. Geometric Numerical Integration by Hairer, Lubich and Wanner (HLW).

+_If you want to learn and to understand rooted trees and B-series, I recommend to start first by reading 3..
+Being the latest book, things have become much easier to understand tnan in 2._

 * If you want to learn _SageMath_, you can read the book _Mathematical Computation